 Furthermore, the implementation of a “meta app” would prove extremely useful.
 Actually, as the EasyAndroid tool is itself a sort of “meta app” in that it generates code for an Android app, this new level of “meta app” would be a “meta meta app.”
 This “meta meta app” would take input from the “Android docs fetcher” described earlier, and generate the Java code that represents the custom “Android widget” classes of the EasyAndroid tool.
 Having this “meta meta app” would automate the process of creating those custom Android widget classes – even without the “Android docs fetcher” tool, simply reading from a formatted text file that can be appended would reduce the marginal cost of adding new widget types.
 Using the “Android docs fetcher” and the “meta meta app” in combination, however, would completely automate the process of going from the Android documentation to Java Object classes that the EasyAndroid tool can use.

-Another feature that I considered early and was actually a part of my original timeline was a Android emulator style “preview” screen.
+Another feature that I considered early and was actually a part of my original timeline was an Android emulator style “preview” screen.
 It would essentially show the user what their app would look like on an Android phone – I postponed implementation of this feature because I decided that it was non-essential (users can just build and install the app onto the phone or an emulator).
 However, having this preview screen while developing could certainly be valuable, especially because the user would be able to see the results of their changes to the app in real-time.

 As mentioned near the beginning of this paper, the project structure can always be abstracted as much as possible.
 Taken as far as possible, more complicated code can be abstracted or simplified such that an inexperienced user can use even complicated code.
 For example, more “default functions” can always be added to provide shortcuts for the user.
 Particularly in the case of services that are commonly interacted with – YouTube, Twitter, Facebook, for example – providing a shortcut function for the user would prove quite helpful, especially since it is unlikely that the user would be able to do so themselves.